Saleh Kubba: Career (1960s)

-Kubba returned to government service in 1964 as Chairman of the Board at the National Oil Company, the first Iraqi company in this field.
+Kubba returned to government service in 1964 as chairman of the board at the Iraq National Oil Company, the first Iraqi company in this field.
 Despite the salary sacrifice caused by leaving the private sector, he exerted diligent efforts in this position, as was his custom.

-Between 1965-1969, Mr. Kubba was appointed Governor of the Central Bank.
+Between 1965 and 1969, Mr. Kubba was appointed Governor of the Central Bank.
 He represented Iraq in meetings with the World Bank and the International Monetary Fund.
 He was chosen as a member of the fundraising committee for the University of Kufa project.
 He raised a significant amount of money donated by businessmen and merchants because of their trust in Saleh Kubba.

 Post-1969

 Kubba was acquitted from his position in 1969 and was compelled to emigrate from Iraq and settled abroad.
 He took advisory positions with several private companies.
 Saleh Kubba was persecuted by the former regime from mid-1969 and sentenced to death in absentia.
 He had to bear forced exile.